The Secret To An Organized Homeschool...Even If You Don’t Have A School Room

 I had to figure out a middle ground.
-How to keep my home in order without everyone getting cranky…ok, without ME getting cranky.
+How to keep my home (How To Organize Any Space In Your Home and 9 Reasons We Fail At Organization) and our school in order without everyone getting cranky…ok, without ME getting cranky.

 Let me clarify when I say the words “organization”, “order” and “tidy”.
 Those words DO NOT equal perfection in my world.